-To get the best change of grabbing your readers attention, you need to catch them when they aren't already use to skipping, skimming and ignoring.
+To get the best chance of grabbing your readers attention, you need to catch them when they aren't already use to skipping, skimming and ignoring.
 Sending your emails at night can prove to be more effective because they are checking their emails for more personal reasons.

 Make your emails mobile friendly

-Internet use on mobile devices are only going to increase.
+Internet use on mobile devices is only going to increase.
 It's important your emails are mobile friendly.
 You want to make sure the layout and the look of your email is aesthetically pleasing so they're just as effective on mobile as they are on desktop.

 Emails that look weird on mobile will instantly hinder your ability to get your reader to convert properly.
 In the worse case scenario, they might unsubscribe from your email list all-together.